cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/ai-first/_index.md

 branding.
 Get as much memory as you can effort.
 Also, make sure you back up your work regularly.
 Either in online storage such as Google, or an external drive.

+## Acknowledgements

+Continued work was in part funded by the NSF
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.